Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 As mentioned earlier, Hugo is without a doubt one of the easiest Static Site Generators available to use.
 The fact that Hugo has [50K+ stargazers][Hugo Stargazers] shows how useful it is!

-So, without wasting any more of your precious time, let's dive into seeing how to use Hugo.
+So, without wasting any more time, let's dive into seeing how to use Hugo.

 ### Installing Hugo

 First things first, is to install Hugo on your local machine.
 Unlike other Static Site Generators Hugo has no dependency!
-But generators like [Pelican][Pelican Homepage], [Gatsby][Gatsby Homepage] and/or [Jekyll][Jekyll Homepage], Hugo has no dependency!
-Which means, you don't need neither a local Python/Ruby runtime or a JavaScript environment.
-With Hugo, all you need is the Hugo [binary][Hugo Binaries] & you're good to go.
+But generators like [Pelican][Pelican Homepage], [Gatsby][Gatsby Homepage] and/or [Jekyll][Jekyll Homepage] needs a local Python/Ruby runtime or a JavaScript environment.
+With Hugo, all you need is the [Hugo binary][Hugo Binaries] & you're good to go.

 The "_installation_" procedure is also pretty simple.
 You need to add the binary to system `PATH` & invoke the `hugo` command from anywhere in the Terminal.

 Do note, editing each Operating System's PATH is quite different.
-Hence, do take a thorough look at the [official installation docs][Hugo Installation Procedure].
+Hence, do take a thorough look at the official [installation docs][Hugo Installation Procedure].

 Now ensure you installed Hugo by running the `hugo version` command on your CLI.
 If everything works fine, you should see a similar output.